441

 Street art | Graphic arts

-• 1 in 5 | 1 in 2 (Intersection) (2019 – ongoing) – street art for community engagement around public health, identity, substance use, resource access, safety & stigma.
+• Intersection (2019 – ongoing) – street art for community engagement around public health, identity, substance use, food access, safety & stigma.
+[RBG.]

 • all y’all (2015) – Community portraits as exploration of inclusivity (paste-up).

-• Art Truck (2013) – visual | interactive 1-night show of street portraits in a non-gallery space.
-Visitors invited to take images from the show throughout the evening.
+• Art Truck (2013) – interactive 1-night show of street portraits in a non-gallery space; visitors invited to take images from the show throughout the evening.

-• Tag[G]alle[r]y (2013) – Outreach-focused street tag project – images addressed gender identity | inclusivity with links to resources [with Elective Arts Collaborative]
+• Tag[G]alle[r]y (2013) – Outreach-focused street tag project – images addressed gender identity | inclusivity with links to resources [w/ Elective Arts Collaborative]

-• 30 days | Half-life (2012 – 2013) – multi-media exploration of street art tags; creation and photographing of tags + video of tag weathering | removal | tagging over.
+• 30 days | Half-life (2012) – multi-media exploration of street art tags; creation and photographing of tags + video of weathering | removal | tagging over.

 • Tag[G]alle[r]y (2012) – Outreach-focused street tag project – images addressed cancer treatment | ‘survivor’ narrative with links to resources.

-Photo-documentary | Street photography
+Photo-documentary | Street photography [CV]

 • BeSpoke (2019) – stock images for The Art of the Bicycle